mzoesch/zoeschinger/README.md

 - Tested with Ubuntu 20.04 (but any half way new Debian version should also work)
 - Python3.7 or newer
-- Domain name with advanced DNS, A Record to server ip-address
+- Domain name with advanced DNS, A Record to server IP-Address
-- sudo access via ssh
+- Sudo access via ssh
 - (opt) git

 Replace with your directories and urls